Minimally Invasive Spine Surgery

 tunnel to work on the spine.
 The surgeon also uses a special operating microscope,

-high-resolution cameras, computer images, and real-time X-rays of the spine.
+high-resolution cameras, computer-assisted and robotic guidance , and real-time X-rays

 Surgeons can use MISS for some types of spine surgery.
 These include lumbar or cervical